 BIO

-Born in Tokyo and based between Los Angeles and Bangkok, Ikuta holds a BFA in Industrial Design from the Rhode Island School of Design.
-Her work has been exhibited internationally in museums, galleries, and public spaces, and commissioned for private collections and large-scale projects worldwide.
+Based between Los Angeles and Bangkok, Ikuta holds a BFA in Industrial Design from the Rhode Island School of Design.
+Her work has been realized internationally in museums, public spaces, private commissions, and large-scale installations.